SebiAi/custom-nothing-glyph-tools/README.md

 ```
 Assuming your audio file was called `MyGlyphCreation.ogg` it will spit out two files called `MyGlyphCreation.glypha` and `MyGlyphCreation.glyphc1` in your current working directory.

+You can provide the path to *ffprobe* with the `--ffprobe` argument if it can not be found in PATH.

 #### Write to an audio file
 When you have both your `.glypha` and `.glyphc1` files (via Audacity and the GlyphTranslater method or otherwise) you can write them to an audio file as metadata:
 ```bash
 python3 GlyphModder.py -t MyCustomTitle -w MyLabelFile.glypha MyLabelFile.glyphc1 MyGlyphCreation.ogg
 ```
 The `-t` argument is optional, this just sets the *TITLE* tag which, as far as I could see, is not used anywhere in the Glyph Composer right now.

+You can provide the path to *ffmpeg* with the `--ffmpeg` argument if it can not be found in PATH.

 > **:warning: Important**